 Help desk ticketing process flow strategies and best practices

 Now that you know how to do it, follow these set of best practices to properly implement your help desk ticketing process.

 1. Automation is your friend

-Besides reducing the workload, workflow automation can also help maintain the quality of the service desk.
-For example, automated alerts and alarms will ensure that the agents resolve tickets within stipulated time limits.
+- Automate other processes - Automation can help maintain the quality of the service desk and maintain the quality of the service desk.
+Automated alerts and alarms, for instance, help to ensure that the agents resolve tickets within stipulated time limits.

-Gamification may not be a priority when you’re initially setting up the workflow.
-But once you’ve set up a stable process flow and your team has settled into the groove, gamification can improve the productivity of your service desk team.
+Gamification may not seem like a priority when you’re initially setting up the workflow.
+But once you’ve configured a stable process flow and your team has settled into the groove, it can boost the productivity of your service desk team and improve customer experience.

 For example, you can create an in-game currency for your team, which they can unlock for every ticket they resolve or create a leaderboard based on the number of tickets they resolve.
-Gamification can make your service desk more efficient, reduce the wait time for your customers, and improve the customer experience.
+You can also create badges on InvGate Service Desk and compensate agents that achieve certain goals.

 3 common pitfalls of the help desk ticketing processing